Saturday, October 29, 2016

 Don't give me the old excuse that the ST cannot scroll.
 It can scroll: Viking Child, Ghouls 'n Ghosts, Enchanted Land, Stario, Alien World, Zone Warrior, Onslaught and many, more!!
 Yes, it bugs me when I see people's daft comments claiming that the ST cannot scroll.
 Blame the programmer - not the computer! /rant

-Anyhow, the game itself is the same but it scrolls and that transforms a good product into something else.
+Anyhow, the game itself is the same but it now scrolls and that fact totally transforms the experience.
 Samuel has put the Atari STe to great use which proves the power of this wonderful computer.
-Finally, we can play Giana Sisters as it was meant to be enjoyed so waste no more time and download this wonderful new version (improved by Peter Putnik)
+Finally, we can play Giana Sisters as it was meant to be enjoyed!
+Waste no more time and download this wonderful new version (improved by Peter Putnik)

 Watch the video and check out these screenshots before deciding whether or not you should download...